All dressed up

 Take your idea of a walk-in wardrobe, go the extra mile, and then another one, and finally you might end up somewhere near the jaw-droppingly indulgent designs offered at Poliform.

-Designed by Jean-Marie Massaud and first launched in 2003, its Ubik system has enjoyed many makeovers over the years, most recently taking the form of hanging rails, shelves, drawers and suspended ‘showcase chests’, brought together to display clothes and collectables in an easy-to-browse department-store style.
+Designed by Jean-Marie Massaud and first launched in 2003, its Ubik system has enjoyed many makeovers over the years, most recently taking the form of hanging rails, shelves, drawers and suspended ‘showcase chests’, brought together to display clothes and collectables in an easy-to-browse department-store style, the perfect add-on to any bedroom.

 Yet, with Poliform’s acute attention to detail and demand for the finest materials always at the top of the agenda, we’re talking hanging rails bound in leather and drawer fronts of reflective fumé glass.
 Impressive stuff.